 Housing costs in Kailua Kona are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

-Unlike some towns, Kailua Kona isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Kailua Kona are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Kailua Kona is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Kailua Kona is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Kailua Kona who work in sales jobs (14.98%), office and administrative support (13.47%), and food service (9.97%).

 In terms of college education, Kailua Kona is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.50% of adults 25 and older in the town have at least a bachelor's degree.